kri1311/DesignPatterns/VisitorPattern/README.md

-This section shows the im
+This section shows the implementation of Visitor Design Pattern.